SU-CS308-22FA/Team14-TFFmedya/README.md

 ## User Documentation <a name="userdoc"/>
 ### Installing the Software <a name="installandrunsoftware"/>
 No installation is required.
-You can just click on the link: (to be changed)
+You can just click on the link: https://tffmedya.herokuapp.com/
 ### Reporting bugs <a name="reportbugs"/>
 To report a bug, you can mail to tffmedya@hotmail.com
 ### Known bugs <a name="knownbugs"/>